I-Need-More-Coffee/i-need-more-coffee.github.io/README.md

 1. Make a new post in `posts/`
 	a.
 Put any images for that post in `public/images/<post-name>`
+2. Run `make test` in a nix shell to test the site

+## Dependencies and Build Instructions

+All of the site's dependencies are managed using [Nix](https://nixos.org/), so having `nix` available is the only dependency, and `nix` will manage everything else!

+If, for whatever reason, you wish to manually install the dependencies, the important ones are:

+- `comrak` -- a Markdown parser based on Rust used to, well, parse the Markdown
+- `rsync` -- used by the Makefile to move files around when building the site
+- `make` / `gnumake` -- GNU Make, needed to execute the Makefile
+- `entr` -- used to monitor changes in the directory for `make test`
+- `python3` -- used for it's HTTP server module to run the webserver for `make test`
+- `git` -- needed to pull info from Git for metadata

+To build the site:

+1. Run `nix-shell --pure` in the project directory to enter a Nix shell with the dependencies
-2. Run `make build` to rebuild the site
+2. Run `make build` to build the site
-3. `git add`, `git commit`, and `git push`
+3. `git add`, `git commit`, and `git push` to get the new build into Git and committed

-***Note:** In the case of a page build error, you can run steps 2-3 again to trigger a commit that just updates a timestamp in the atom feed and forces Pages to attempt a rebuild.*
+***Note:** In the case of a page build error in Github Pages, you can run steps 2-3 again to trigger a commit that just updates a timestamp in the atom feed and forces Pages to attempt a rebuild.*

 ## Directory Layout